Appdynamics/cassandra-monitoring-extension/README.md

 By default, cassandra starts with remote JMX enabled.
 In case, you have a custom script that starts Cassandra, please make sure you have the JMX parameters enabled.
 For more information about JMX parameters see  http://docs.oracle.com/javase/6/docs/technotes/guides/management/agent.html

+## Troubleshooting steps ##
+Before configuring the extension, please make sure to run the below steps to check if the set up is correct.

+1. Telnet into your cassandra server from the box where the extension is deployed. telnet <hostname> <port>

+       <port> - It is the jmxremote.port specified.
+        <hostname> - IP address

+    If telnet works, it confirm the access to the cassandra server.

+2. Start jconsole.
+Jconsole comes as a utitlity with installed jdk.
+After giving the correct host and port , check if cassandra mbean shows up.

 ## Metrics Provided ##

 * Cache size, capacity, hit count, hit rate, request count